Lew Carpenter: Detroit Lions

 Carpenter was the Detroit Lions receivers and tight ends coach for 1987 and 1988.
-He worked with head coaches Darry Rogers and Wayne Fontes.
+He worked with head coaches Darryl Rogers and Wayne Fontes.

 At the end of the 1988 season, Fontes hired Mouse Davis and June Jones as assistants and installed the Run & Shoot offense.
 This required the letting go of Carpenter and other assistant coaches.
 Fontes would later abandon the Run & Shoot offense.

 Carpenter worked with and/or helped coach the following Pro Football Hall of Famers.
 These include Lem Barney inducted in 1992, Barry Sanders inducted in 2004 and coach Dick LeBeau inducted as a player in 2010.

 Philadelphia Eagles

 Carpenter was the Eagles wide receivers coach from 1990 to 1992 and the wide receivers/tight ends coach in 1993 and 1994.